spnkrtv/SemrushTestAssignment/README.md

 httpd.serve_forever()
 ```

-Place **application.py** file into **quickstart_docker/application** folder.

 ## Step 4.
 Create a Dockerfile

 Dockerfile is a set of instructions for building a Docker image.
 A Docker image is a file that allow to execute code in a Docker container.

-First, create Dockerfile into **quickstart_docker/docker/application** directory with following containment:
+Put the following code in Dockerfile into **quickstart_docker/docker/application/Dockerfile**:

 ```
 FROM python:3.5                         #1
 WORKDIR /app                            #2
 COPY ./application /app                 #3
 EXPOSE 8000                             #4
 CMD ["python", "/app/application.py"]   #5

-#1 Use base image from the registry
-#2 Set the working directory to /app
-#3 Copy the 'application' directory contents into the container at /app
-#4 Make port 8000 available to the world outside this container
-#5 Execute 'python /app/application.py' when container launches

 ```

+1. Use Python from a public [repository](https://docs.docker.com/docker-hub/repos/)
+2. Set the working directory to /app
+3. Copy the 'application' directory contents into the container at /app
+4. Make port 8000 available to the world outside this container
+5. Execute 'python /app/application.py' in the working directory when container launches

 ## Step 5.
 Make a Docker image